-Example of calculation of the overpressure related to a burst of HP tank
+Appendix 3 Example of calculation of the overpressure related to a burst of hydrogen peroxide tank using the TNT equivalence method

 The following calculation method is only indicative.
 Other methods or criteria can be used to estimate the consequences of a tank burst.